 Meanwhile, most outdoor rugs from synthetic materials won’t damage a wood deck.
 Since they have tightly woven designs, these outdoor carpets can act as another proactive layer for your deck.

 Overall, the only thing that can make outdoor rugs damage wood is when you let it happen.
 It also depends on what type of rug pad you’re using.
-As we mentioned, the right rug must withstand harsh weather conditions.
+As I mentioned, the right rug must withstand harsh weather conditions.

 Different Kinds of Outdoor Rugs You Can Use for Your Deck